lukaspustina/docker-demo/README.md

 ## Prerequisites ##

 Docker builds upon [Linux Containers][lxc] (LXC) and thus, only runs on Linux.
 In order to allow you to also play with Docker on non-Linux machines, there are two ways to run this demo, i.e., inside a [Vagrant Box][vagrant] or directly on Linux.
 Please see the respective subsections below.
+For both cases you need to install `make`.

 ### Vagrant Box ###

 If you decide to run the demo inside a Vagrant box, please install Vagrant accordingly.
 The supplied Vagrantfile requires Vagrant version 1.4.0 or higher, because starting from that version Docker can be automatically installed.
+As provider, VirtualBox is assumed.
 Once Vagrant is installed, just run
 > `vagrant up; vagrant ssh`
 > `cd /vagrant`